Victoria and Tasmania Schools’ Cluster Group

 Ivanhoe Grammar School (Plenty Campus) hosted the first Cluster Mini-Conference in August 2016.
 The conference included an indigenous focus based around a presentation to students from Ian Hunter, a Wurundjeri Elder.
 The key ‘Spirit’ was Leadership.

-Managing costs – The idea is that costs, apart from travel, are covered by the host school, and that each of the six schools hosts the mini-conferences in turn.
+Managing costs – The idea is that costs, apart from travel, are covered by the host school, and that each of the six schools hosts a mini-conference in turn.
 Costs are kept to an absolute minimum which means that a much larger number of students from each school can take part in a Round Square event.
 The host school can involve as many Year 5 and 6 students as they like on the day and the visiting schools can bring up to 8 delegates.

-Over the two years since the first event, 250 eleven to twelve-year-old students, from the six schools, have participated in the four mini conferences.
+Over the two years since the first event, 250 eleven to twelve-year-old students, from the six schools, have participated in four mini conferences.
 This has inspired many of them to look at longer and more distant opportunities as they move into Middle and Senior school years.

 Those involved would highly recommend this collaborative model to other clusters of Round Square schools around the world.
 Clusters can be based around any age group depending on which schools are in close enough proximity to each other to facilitate these events.

-- Always use older students as Baraza leaders for the day – as would be the case with a longer conference.
+- Always use older students as Baraza leaders for the day, as would be the case with a longer conference.
 This is particularly effective with this younger age group who respond very well to the leadership of older teenagers.

-- These events are far more effective if the leaders are well prepared – This can be achieved by focused leadership training in the lead up to the event.
+- These events are far more effective if the leaders are well-prepared.
+This can be achieved by focused leadership training in the lead up to the event.

-- Use the Discovery Framework wherever possible – This enables the students and leaders to scaffold their thinking and reflect on their strengths and areas for growth.
+- Use the Discovery Framework wherever possible.
+This enables the students and leaders to scaffold their thinking and reflect on their strengths and areas for growth.